 If the mechanism is unlocked, it will be free-floating.
 In this position, the chair is dynamic and the backrest provides continual back support by moving with you.

-Synchro mechanisms are fitted on most of our Ergonomic chairs.
+In South Africa, synchro mechanisms are fitted on most ergonomic chairs.

 2. Free-Float Mechanism and Dynamic Sitting